TheReal1604/disk-encryption-hetzner/debian/debian_rescue_mode.md

 #mount root and boot partitions (this depends on your setup -> see command before)
 mount /dev/mapper/vg0-root /mnt
 mount /dev/md0 /mnt/boot/
-#chmod into your filesystem
+#chroot into your filesystem
-chmod /mnt
+chroot /mnt
 ```
 ### Start hacking and good luck (don't forget to unmount when you are done)